hnrt/timeless/README.md

 Prepare Microsoft Visual Studio.
 I'm using Microsoft Visual Studio Community 2017, which is available free of charge, on Windows 10 Pro x64.

-Set environment variable JDK_HOME to a path to Java Platform, Standard Edition 8 Development Kit（JDK 8）directory.
+First, set `JDK_HOME` environment variable to a path to Java Platform, Standard Edition 8 Development Kit（JDK 8）directory.

 Start Visual Studio IDE, open TimeMachineWin32.sln, and build the solution with the configuration set to `Debug|x64`.